danielmarschall/filter_foundry/BUILDING.md

 * Download: https://visualstudio.microsoft.com/de/vs/community/
 * To build in Windows with Visual Studio (IDE or command line), see the visual_studio subdirectory and notes (README.md).
-* Most recently tested with Visual C++ 2019 and Adobe Photoshop SDK CC 2017.
+* Most recently tested with Visual C++ 2022 and Adobe Photoshop SDK 2023.

 BUILDING WITH OPEN WATCOM
 * OpenWatcom can be used, but only for 32 Bit, and it is officially not